Colby Gossett: Atlanta Falcons

-On September 1, 2021, Gossett was claimed off of waivers by his hometown team the Atlanta Falcons, which also reunited him with Dwayne Ledford, the Falcons OL coach and Gossett’s coach at Appalachian State.
+On September 1, 2021, Gossett was claimed off of waivers by his hometown team the Atlanta Falcons, which also reunited him with Dwayne Ledford, the Falcons offensive line coach and Gossett's coach at Appalachian State.

-On March 17, 2022, Gossett signed a deal with the Falcons.
+On March 17, 2022, Gossett signed a deal to return to the Falcons.

+Cleveland Browns (second stint)

+On May 3, 2023, Gossett signed with the Browns.
+On August 27, 2023, Gossett was released by the Browns.

+New Orleans Saints

+On January 3, 2024, Gossett signed with the New Orleans Saints practice squad.
+He was not signed to a reserve/future contract and thus became a free agent at the end of the season.